Qiskit/qiskit.org/content/events/finland-unconference.md

 -	Seminars at Aalto University (Optional)

 ### March 25
--	Depart for Saariselkä, Finland
+- 11:35 - Flight HK 28 departs Helsinki for Ivalo.
+All seats reserved by Unconference team; e-tickets will be sent to attendees 1 week before the event.
-- Arrival & Check In at the Star Arctic Hotel
+-	13:15 - Arrival in Ivalo, Shuttle to Star Artic Hotel & Check In / Registration.
--	Welcome Reception & Dinner
+- 18:00 - Welcome Reception & Dinner.

 ### March 26
 - Breakfast